Beam-Impact/beam-salesforce-cartridge/README.md

 ### Metadata

 Metadata files contain information about the structure, formatting, and characteristics of the associated data.
-The `beam.xml` holds credentials for the Beam widgets.
+The `beam_configuration.xml` holds credentials for the Beam widgets.

-### Step 1: Downloading `beam.xml`
+### Step 1: Downloading `beam_configuration.xml`

 1. After downloading the `plugin_beam` cartridge source, navigate to the `metadata` > `meta` folder in the following [Github Repo](https://github.com/Beam-Impact/beam-b2c-sfra)
 2. Download `beam_configuration.xml`

-### Step 2: Uploading `beam.xml`
+### Step 2: Uploading `beam_configuration.xml`

 1. Go to Administration > Site Development > Import & Export
 2. Click on the Upload button
-3. Choose the file option and select `beam.xml`
+3. Choose the file option and select `beam_configuration.xml`
 4. Click Upload
 5. Return to the Import & Export page
 6. Select Import under Meta Data
-7. Choose `beam.xml`
+7. Choose `beam_configuration.xml`
 8. Click Next
 9. Once the file is validated, select Import